0x213F/website-0x213F/_posts/2022-07-15-how-to-be-an-owner.md

 after reading the previous section, **_the employee may begin to question their reality:_**

-* will I get paid more if I work harder?
+* will i get paid more if i work harder?
-* will I get paid more if the business succeeds?
+* will i get paid more if the business succeeds?
 * what happens if business goes poorly?
-* why should I work hard to make the owners richer?
+* why should i work hard to make the owners richer?

 the worker is left with a few choices: